Apartment Security Survey

 I was concerned how these security measures were somehow overlooked when inspected at turnover by maintenance workers and by the leasing consultants who showed it.
 I learned that instead of a detailed unit walk-through with the leasing consultant, my friend was simply handed a form to fill out and return only if she noticed anything that was damaged in the apartment.
 How many new residents would know to check the door locks, strike-plates, and window security?
 Does this practice sound familiar to you?

 Imagine how you would feel, if someone who you cared about was brutally attacked inside their apartment unit.
 Imagine how you would feel if you learned that the assailant gained entry by either using an old key or by easily kicking the door open.
 Wouldn’t you be upset?
-Wouldn’t you what the apartment property manager punished for not acting responsibly?
+Wouldn’t you want the apartment property manager punished for not acting responsibly?
 This is precisely why lawsuits are filed.

 Starting today, take a look at all your apartment units to see if they comply with these basic security rules: